 Has social media taken over from the humble email newsletter entirely?
 Not yet.
 A good newsletter or e-zine can be just as important as your website, and a convenient way to reach your customers online without being intrusive.

 The key here is to not make your clients feel obligated to subscribe.
-Offer them a small incentive for doing so, such as entry in a giveaway.
+Offer them a small incentive for doing so, such as an entry in a giveaway.
 Mix fun features and informative content in that’s tied to your product, rather than just showcasing your latest deals, which can feel a bit too ‘hard sell.’
 On a more serious note, many jurisdictions have strict laws around privacy and adding addresses to mailing lists without consent.
-Be transparent about what you’re doing, and double check to ensure you’re compliant with any applicable laws.
+Be transparent about what you’re doing, and double-check to ensure you’re compliant with any applicable laws.

 Whatever your newsletter’s content, remember to treat it as a portal back to the rest of your online presence.
-Don’t forget to include links to your social media accounts, include a contact email address, and most importantly, link back to your website.
+Don’t forget to include links to your social media accounts, include a contact email address, and most importantly, a link back to your website.

 There’s no denying how much work a consumer info event can be, not to mention how daunting.
-There’s planning, catering, choosing venues, public speaking (shudder), almost certainly more little details than you’ve thought about.
+There’s planning, catering, choosing venues, public speaking (shudder), and almost certainly more little details than you’ve thought about.
 Far more than we can cover in a quick introduction.

 Consumer info nights can also be a lot of fun, and an excellent opportunity to present the human face of your agency to your clients.
 They can lead to sales directly, but the main benefit is to further your relationships with clients and potential clients that attend.
 Through your presentation and even casual conversation, you can quickly establish yourself as an authority on your product.

 On that note, be specific!
-A successful consumer night is focused on a particular niche or destination, and targets its audience.
+A successful consumer night is focused on a particular niche or destination and targets its audience.
 Invite established clients who are interested in the style of travel or destination you want to showcase.
 Get the word out to lists and outlets focused on that particular niche.
 The more your potential clients feel the event is ‘for them,’ the more likely they are to come.